Skip to content

 Purposes

-How can a patient or health professional exercise their rights in relation to this data processing?
+How can a patient exercise their rights in relation to financial transparency and insurance information?

-Patients can exercise their rights by contacting the relevant health professional.
+Patients can exercise their rights by contacting Rosa’s DPO at gdpr@rosa.be

 How long does Rosa keep that information?